HAYWARD School officials today will request an injunction in hopes of ending striking teachers' fight for better pay.

 School officials say they also are seeking legal action because the work-stoppage environment has jeopardized the safety and education of district students.

 After the Public Employment Relations Board has received the district's request for an injunction, it will ask for the union to submit its reasons as to why its strike is legal.
-The board then will review the material and decide whether to file the district's request to court, officials said.

 In this case, an injunction if approved by the court would order the union to end its strike.

 Sides had resumed talks Tuesday with a state mediator to review the budget and multi-year projections.
 The parties also exchanged and rejected counterproposals before breaking off and agreeing to meet the next day.

 Wednesday's negotiations also proved to no avail, with the district leaving a new offer on the table and teachers returning to their original demands of a 16 percent increase paid out in increments over two years.